i Legislation, policy and practices

 V FOREIGN INVESTOR PROTECTION

-Foreign investors in the United Kingdom are principally protected by a network of more than 90 bilateral investment treaties (BITs) that the United Kingdom has entered into with countries around the world.79 The EU now has exclusive competence over FDI under Article 207 TFEU and is negotiating and concluding several BITs;80 however, the European Commission can grant authorisation for Member States to negotiate and enter treaties with third countries independently.81
+Foreign investors in the United Kingdom are principally protected by a network of more than 90 bilateral investment treaties (BITs) that the United Kingdom has entered into with countries around the world.75 The EU now has exclusive competence over FDI under Article 207 TFEU and is negotiating and concluding several BITs;76 however, the European Commission can grant authorisation for Member States to negotiate and enter treaties with third countries independently.77

 In the case of Slovak Republic v.
-Achmea, the CJEU has held that BITs between EU Member States are incompatible with EU law.82 This raises a question mark over the possibility of future claims under BITs between the United Kingdom and EU Member States while the United Kingdom remains in the EU.
+Achmea, the CJEU held that BITs between EU Member States are incompatible with EU law,78 calling into question the possibility of future claims under BITs between the United Kingdom and EU Member States while the United Kingdom remains in the EU.
 As a consequence of this judgment, 23 Member States signed the Agreement for the Termination of Bilateral Investment Treaties between certain EU Member States (the Termination Agreement) on 5 May 2020.79 The United Kingdom, Austria, Finland, Ireland and Sweden are the only Member States that have not signed the Termination Agreement.
 Therefore, the United Kingdom's BITs with EU Member States remain in force.

 If the United Kingdom opts out of the EU's common investment policy in whatever arrangement is in place when the United Kingdom leaves the EU, the consequences for third countries will be that:

 - the United Kingdom will not be part of any future BITs concluded between the EU and third countries, and any claims will have to be brought by foreign investors pursuant to UK BITs; and